From your question to a named decision in 24 hours.

 Named next move on the cover.

-PDF + working files + Loom.
+PDF + working files.
 The specific decision the evidence supports.
 If the evidence won't support one, we say so on the cover and refund.

 |---|---|